 The 72-Mile Casco Bay Trail Loop

-The Casco Bay Trail loop, as currently envisioned, is made up of 14 segments, each of which will have its own evaluation, authorization, design, and construction process.
-Segments 2-7 and 9-11 are rail trails.
+The Casco Bay Trail loop, as currently envisioned, is made up of 15 segments, each of which will have its own evaluation, authorization, design, and construction process.
+Segments D1-D6 and D7-D8 are rail trails.
 We have a complementary vision for trains and trails by prioritizing different corridors for each purpose.

 The Casco Bay Trail gateway into downtown Portland is through the planned Roux Institute campus in East Deering.
 The campus plan highlights bicycle and pedestrian access, and prioritizes both a trail loop around the campus, and a trail connector beneath Tukey’s Bridge to the Back Cove Trail, Bayside Trail and Eastern Promenade Trail.
 The CBTA enthusiastically supports both aspects of this campus vision.

-From the waterfront at the planned Roux Institute campus, the first 1.2-mile segment of the corridor presents distinct exploratory considerations, first because of the connectivity it offers to the East Deering neighborhood of Portland and the Presumpscot Elementary School, second because of the trail connector possibilities into the planned Roux Institute campus, and third because the Maine Yacht Center uses the rails to transport boats from the marina to its warehouses on Presumpscot Street.
-The Casco Bay Trail Alliance is amenable to a rail-with-trail arrangement that allows for continued transportation of boats along the corridor, as long as trail use is also formalized on the corridor, and public access to the full corridor to the shoreline is restored to public use.
-There is a potentially productive collaboration of interests between the Casco Bay Trail Alliance, the Maine Yacht Center, and other abutting property owners, making this segment a high priority for accelerated study of a rail with trail design.
+From the waterfront at the planned Roux Institute campus, the first 1.2-mile segment of the Casco Bay Trail presents distinct exploratory considerations, first because of the connectivity it offers to the East Deering neighborhood of Portland and the Presumpscot Elementary School, second because of the trail connector possibilities into the planned Roux Institute campus, and third because the Maine Yacht Center uses the rails to transport boats from the marina to its warehouses on Presumpscot Street.
+A rail-with-trail arrangement would allow for continued transportation of boats along the corridor.
+Also important to the planning for this segment is the restoration of public access to the full corridor to the shoreline.
+There is a potentially productive collaboration of interests between the Casco Bay Trail Alliance, Maine Yacht Center, Roux Institute, and other abutting property owners, making this segment a high priority for accelerated study of a rail with trail design.

 This 8.4-mile segment parallels Route 295, connecting Portland, Falmouth, Cumberland, and Yarmouth.
 All four of these communities have passed resolutions of support for the Rail Corridor Use Advisory Council process that will evaluate its potential use a rail trail.
 Key features of this segment include a picturesque bridge over the Presumpscot River, and linkage points with METRO in the East Deering neighborhood of Portland, near Lunt Road in Falmouth, at the Exit 15 Park n’ Ride in Yarmouth, and in downtown Yarmouth.